 Strawberries- Spring foods have me craving fresh, bright salads.
 This Mixed Greens Salad hits the tastebuds perfectly as the ultimate spring recipe.
 I love grabbing herbs from my kitchen garden, because they spruce up any meal.
 Though strawberries seem to be stocked in stores year round, they're definitely meant to be a spring fruit.

 Fennel- This veggie is actually a close relation to carrots!
 It's the star of this Lentil Fennel Soup recipe, though I also love using it as a topping for salads and pizza.
-This is one of the incredible spring recipes found in my Fresh Start 21 Spring Cleanse.
+This is one of the incredible spring recipes found in my Seasonal Cleanse Spring Cleanse.

 Asparagus- Super simple to cook, as well as fun to grow, asparagus is probably one of my fav veggies.
 Megan from Detoxinista has an incredible recipe for Cauliflower Rice ‘Risotto’ with Asparagus and Mushrooms.
 It’s as good as it sounds, as well as capitalizes on great spring veg to up the flavor factor.